mich598/PatternAnalysis-2025/recognition/TimeGAN_LOB_AMZN_10_47480063/README.md

 The learning rate α used for TimeGAN was 0.00005 while the decay rates $β_1$ and $β_2$ are 0.4 and 0.9 respectively.

-***BCE and MSE Loss Functions***\
+***MSE Loss Functions***\
-Loss functions were based on binary cross entropy (BCE) loss and means square error (MSE) loss functions since BCE loss strongly penalises confident misclassification while MSE loss penalises squared difference between predicted and true stock price values.
+The basis for loss functions used such as masked MSE were based means square error (MSE) loss functions.
+It measures the average squared differences between predicted and actual values (Learning, 2025).
+In this case, MSE loss penalises squared difference between predicted and true stock price values.
 BCE loss is used in discriminator and generator adversarial training by making synthetic sequences statistically indistinguishable from real trades.
 MSE is used in reconstruction and supervised steps to measure how well the generator and embedder reconstructs real sequences.

 TimeGAN utilises three stages of training:
 * Embedded Network Training